'I'm very grateful': Lydia Ko returns to No 1 in the world rankings

 Lydia Ko has reclaimed the world No 1 spot in the women’s golf rankings for the first time since 2017 after a stunning year on the LPGA Tour.

-Ko last week won the LPGA Tour’s season-ending CME Group Tour Championship – her third win of the year to go with nine other top-five finishes.
+Ko last week won the CME Group Tour Championship – her third win of the year to go with nine top-five finishes.

-It was her first multiple-winning year since 2016 and her first win the season-ender since 2014.
+It was her first multiple-winning year since 2016 and her first win in the LPGA Tour’s season-ender since 2014.

 READ MORE: